wobrotson/RocSocCodeCamp/README.md

 ## Acknowledgments

 The content of Session 1 contains modifications of materials within the repository ['Programming for GIS: teaching resources'](https://github.com/andrea-ballatore/teaching-programming-for-gis) which was written by [Andrea Ballatore](https://aballatore.space) (Birkbeck, University of London) and which is made available under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License.

+Additionally, Session 2 makes use of some figures from the following publication: Influence of layering on vein systematics in line samples.
+Gillespie et al., 1999. doi: https://doi.org/10.1144/GSL.SP.1999.155.01.05

 ## License